jondwaite/jondwaite.github.io/content/post/2024/2024-08-09-a-new-look-for-kiwicloud.ninja/index.md

 This also means I can work from anywhere - I can carry around the repository on my laptop and write while offline but still able to preview the site/content and then just push the changes to the repository when connected.
 For any other machine I can clone the repository, make changes and push these back easily too.

 Hopefully you'll agree that the site looks better - and more importantly I'm happy that it will provide a platform for me to publish from more easily & quickly in future.

+> Quick update - I've now finished going back through all my old posts and fixing up the formatting and image links - should all now be working.
+Also, thanks to an awesome post [here](https://techbrij.com/migrate-wordpress-comments-giscus-github-discussion) by Brij Mohan I've managed to get the original WordPress comments migrated across to github discussions here using [giscus](https://giscus.app/) which wasn't altogether straightforward, but I'm glad I was able to keep that history in the site.
+Unfortunately I can't repost all the comments as the original authors (obviously), so they all have 'migrated from wordpress' headers and appear to be from me, but at least they're now preserved here.

+One thing I have left to do is find a way to replicate the 'old' permalink structure so that people who have bookmarks/links saved will still get to the right pages - not sure if/how that's possible yet but is probably the last bit of migration tidy-up left.

 Jon